 These rooms are great for one person, but two people can fit, although a little tighter.

 These rooms have two chairs that face each other and form one of the two beds at night.
 The second bed comes down from above.

 Bedrooms offer the most space and amenities out of Amtrak’s accommodations.

-Bedrooms have a sofa and a chair and include a small room that consists of a shower and toilet.
+Bedrooms have a sofa and a chair and a small room with a shower and toilet.
 On the outside of that space are a sink and mirror.
 The lower berth or bed is more significant than most rooms, a little bigger than a twin but smaller than a full.

 Superliner trains have their bedrooms only on the upper level.
 Vewliner, there are two, and they are next to each other.